 Occasionally the price will reverse from a dominant trend and start going in the opposite direction.
 For instance, if the price was moving upwards in a chart, it might hit a point of resistance, then start retreating on huge volume, indicating a sharp reversal.

-Should a reversal trading pattern form during an uptrend, that would indicate that the price will likely starting retreating lower.
+Should a reversal trading pattern form during an uptrend, it would indicate that the price will likely starting retreating lower.
 Likewise, when a reversal chart pattern forms during a downtrend, the price is likely to start moving up.

 Double-top chart patterns are some of the best examples of reversal patterns.
 Such trading patterns represent short-term swings higher, followed by a failure to break out.
 A head and shoulders pattern also signals a reversal, with two smaller price movements surrounding a larger movement in the shape of a head and shoulders.